Jim-Clack/Able/AbleStrategiesStuff/Readme.txt

  or expected royalties.
 I also knew that this app did not need the scale of a full DB and that all data could easily fit into memory for any expected user checkbook register.
 So I chose the JSON format as a temporary cheat, with live data records in memory.
-But put a neutral DB interface on it so it could be changed later.
+But I put a neutral DB interface on it so it could be changed later.
 Do I regret it?
 Yes.
 And no. It's fast and achieves its objectives.
-But it's error-prone and non-standard.
+But it's non-standard and nont extensible.
 Yet for now, don't fix it if it ain't broke.
-(I learned from this exercise and the server-side JSON DB is much cleaner.)
+(I learned from this exercise and the server-side JSON DB is much cleaner.
+But it really should be replaced with SQL.)

 Notes to developers who are MS/VS virgins...